 EU citizens arriving after 31 December 2020 will need a visa to work in the UK.

 UK citizens working at an EU institution

-If the current 'withdrawal agreement' is agreed (a 'deal' situation), during the transition period UK citizens living in EU countries would have the same residency and mobility rights they are currently entitled to.
+The Brexit transition period is likely to last until December 2020.
+During this period UK citizens living in EU countries would have the same residency and mobility rights they are currently entitled to.

-If there is a 'no deal' situation, as soon as Brexit happens any UK citizens living in an EU country will immediately be subject to that country's migration and healthcare policies.
+If there is a 'no deal' situation at the end of the transition period, any UK citizens living in an EU country will immediately be subject to that country's migration and healthcare policies.

 More details on education after Brexit will be added to this page as new information is available.